Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Weighting to create pseudo samples

-is the product of two terms: an odds weight and an inverse probability weight.
-(This expression appears in an identification result in \citeauthor{Huber2014mediationweighting}, \citeyear{Huber2014mediationweighting}.) \footnote{A side note: The odds weight in (\ref{wtform2}) also appears as part of the weight formula in \citeauthor{TchetgenTchetgen2013MediationOddsWeighting}'s (\citeyear{TchetgenTchetgen2013MediationOddsWeighting}) inverse odds ratio weighting method for estimation of the conditional natural direct effect.
-Both there and here, the role of weighting by this odds is to construct a weighted outcome distribution that reflects the distribution of the cross-world potential outcome (conditional on covariates).} This formula provides another interpretation of the weighting: it could be thought of as first morphing the treated subsample to mimic the joint distribution of $(C,M)$ in the control subsample (this is what odds weighting does), and then morphing the $C$ distribution (which now reflects the distribution under control) to mimic that in the full sample (this is what inverse probability weighting does).
+(which appears in an identification result in \cite{Huber2014mediationweighting}) is the product of two terms: an odds weight \footnote{Side note: This odds weight component also appears as part of the weight formula in Tchetgen Tchetgen et al.'s inverse odds ratio weighting method \cite{TchetgenTchetgen2013MediationOddsWeighting} for estimation of the conditional natural direct effect.
+Both there and here, the role of weighting by this odds is to construct a weighted outcome distribution that reflects the distribution of the cross-world potential outcome given covariates.} and an inverse probability weight.
+This formula provides another interpretation of the weighting: it could be thought of as first morphing the treated subsample to mimic the joint distribution of $(C,M)$ in the control subsample (this is what odds weighting does), and then morphing the $C$ distribution (which now reflects the distribution under control) to mimic that in the full sample (this is what inverse probability weighting does).

-In addition, we found a novel third expression (see derivation in the Technical Appendix).
+In addition, we found a novel third expression (see derivation in the Appendix).
 This expression is best viewed in its version for stabilized weights.
-The $\omega_\text{x}(C,M)$ weights in treated units have mean equal to $\mfrac{1}{\P(A=1)}$; stabilized weights are simply $\omega_\text{x}(C,M)$ scaled down to mean 1 by multiplying with $\P(A=1)$.
+The $\omega_\text{x}(C,M)$ weights in treated units have mean equal to $\frac{1}{\P(A=1)}$; stabilized weights are simply $\omega_\text{x}(C,M)$ scaled down to mean 1 by multiplying with $\P(A=1)$.
 The third expression is

 which could be seen as the ratio of two densities of $(C,M)$: the denominator is the density in the treated subsample, and the weighted density in the numerator turns out to be the density in the pseudo control sample.
 That is, the weighting morphs the treated subsample such that it mimics the joint $(C,M)$ distribution in the pseudo control sample.
-This makes sense, as the pseudo control sample has the $C$ distribution of the full sample and the $M$ given $C$ distribution of control units.
+This makes sense, as the pseudo control sample has the $C$ distribution of the full sample and the $M$ given $C$ distribution of control units -- two of the three features desired for the pseudo cross-world sample.